utdata/rwdir/docs/09-tidy-data.md

 ### On your own: Plot the averages

 Now I want you to use ggplot to create a bar chart that shows the average number of candies in a bag.
-This is very similar to your plots of Disney Princesses and ice cream in Chapter 6.
+This is very similar to the [Disney Princesses bar chart in Chapter 7](https://utdata.github.io/rwdir/ggplot-intro.html#lets-build-a-bar-chart).

-1. Build a bar chart of averge color using ggplot.
+1. Build a bar chart of average color using ggplot.

 Some things to consider:

 - I want the bars to be ordered by the highest average on top.
-- I want a good title, subtitle and byline, along with good axes names.
+- I want you to have a good title, subtitle and byline, along with good axes names.
+Make sure a reader has all the information they need to understand what you are communicating with the chart.
 - Include the values on the bars
 - Change the theme to something other than the default

-Here is what it should look like, but with good text, etc:
+Here is what it should more or less look like, but with good text, etc:

 <img src="09-tidy-data_files/figure-html/avg-plot-1.png" width="672" />

-**The numbers above may not be up to date**, so don't let that throw you.
+**The numbers in the example above may not be up to date**, so don't let that throw you.

 ## Introducing Datawrapper